-We seek volunteers who are energetic and collaborative, with a red-hot motivation and some relevant talents to help make a difference in the lives of impoverished Honduran children.
-Some ability to speak Spanish is a plus, but flexibility, a sense of humor and problem-solving skills are a must!
+We seek volunteers who are energetic and collaborative, with a red-hot motivation and some relevant talents to help make a difference in the lives of Honduran children.
+Some ability to speak Spanish is a plus, but flexibility, a sense of humor, and problem-solving skills are a must!

-The Porvenir English Program (PEP) started out as, well, an English program – – but it’s become so much more!
-The initial purpose was to provide free English instruction for kinder and elementary-age students.
-It has grown to include a dedicated adult class that meets 4 evenings per week and now includes a teen program as well.
-This project began in April 2010 and is ongoing.
+The Porvenir English Program (PEP) started out as, well, an English program – – but now, as the ‘Porvenir Enrichment Program’, it’s become so much more!
+‘PEP’ has grown to include Spanish and English literacy, computer science, art, music, social skills, team-building, and more.
+There is a dedicated adult class that meets 3 evenings per week and a twice a week teen program as well.
+‘PEP’ began in April 2010 and is ongoing.

-For the elementary age children and the teens, classes are offered Monday thru Thursday in the mornings and afternoons and also on Friday mornings.
-PEP has a designated classroom across the street from the public elementary school in ‘El Centro’ (the center of town) and also operates in a church near the Health Center (Centro de Salud) and in an indoor/outdoor classroom up near the pineapple fields.
-Our volunteers run classes in teams.
+For the elementary age children and the teens, PEP+ classes are offered Monday thru Thursday in the mornings and afternoons and also on Friday mornings.
+This program has 3 designated classrooms within the community.
+All are walking distance to the volunteer houses.
+One is across the street from the public elementary school in ‘El Centro’ (the center of town), another is a small building near the pineapple fields, and the third is near the health center.
+Volunteers and ‘ayudantes’ (Honduran interns) run classes in teams.
 We have an excellent curriculum but there is plenty of room for creativity in how you choose to work with your groups.
-We encourage you to teach with songs, movement, games and other fun activities.
+You are encouraged to teach with songs, movement, games and other fun activities.

 PEP – Adultos

-In partnership with the local public kinder, our volunteers provide a 15-20 minute English activity three mornings each week.
+In partnership with the local public kinder, HCA volunteers provide a 15-20 minute English activity three mornings each week.
 The Honduran teacher tells us in advance what her curriculum will be in Spanish and then we plan a short English activity that builds on what the children are learning.
-The Kinder is an experience you shouldn’t miss!
+Kinder is an experience you shouldn’t miss!

-Computers – Teach computer skills to children & teens
+– Computers – Teach computer skills to children & teens –

-Vacation Activities Program (VAP) – Heads Up for November 2016 – January 2017!
+– Vacation Activities Program (VAP) – Heads Up for November 2019 – January 2020 –

 – Housing for Volunteers in El Porvenir –